VersatileFFN: Achieving Parameter Efficiency in LLMs via Adaptive Wide-and-Deep Reuse: Experiments

 \subsection{Implementation Details}

 \textbf{Experiments Setup. } To validate our approach, we conducted pre-training experiments on the FineWeb-Edu dataset~\cite{penedo2024fineweb}, our implementation is based on OLMo2~\cite{olmo20242}.
-Specifically, we train a 354M parameter model on 40B tokens and a 720M parameter model on 70B tokens, where both token sets are subsets derived from a larger 100B token corpus~\cite{huggingfacefw_2024}.
-Following the architectural settings of the open-source OLMo2 models, we set the hidden dimensions to 1,024 for 354M model and 1,536 for the 720M model.
-Both models consist of 15 layers and utilize SwiGLU for activation and RMSNorm~\cite{zhang2019root} for normalization.
+Specifically, we train a 354M parameter model on 40B tokens, a 720M parameter model on 70B tokens and a 1.21B parameter model on 100B tokens.
+The 40B and 70B token sets are subsets derived from the 100B token corpus~\cite{huggingfacefw_2024}.
+Following the architectural settings of the open-source OLMo2 models, we set the hidden dimensions to 1,024 for 354M model, 1,536 for the 720M model and 2,048 for 1.21B model.
+All models consist of 15 layers and utilize SwiGLU for activation and RMSNorm~\cite{zhang2019root} for normalization.
 Besides, The OLMo2 tokenizer with a vocabulary size of 50,280 is employed in our models.

-We primaly conduct experiments under a continued pre-training setting.
-Specifically, we initialize the model using the pre-trained checkpoint and continue training for one epoch on the original corpus.
-For all models, we set the training sequence length to 4,096 tokens.
-AdamW optimizer is employed with a weight decay of 0.1 and a gradient clipping threshold of 1.0.
-The learning rate follows a cosine decay schedule, beginning with a warm-up phase for the first 5\% of total steps and subsequently decaying to 10\% of the peak value.
-Regarding model-specific hyperparameters, we use a global batch size of 1.5M tokens with a peak learning rate of $5 \times 10^{-4}$ for the 354M model, and a global batch size of 1M tokens with a peak learning rate of $4 \times 10^{-4}$ for the 720M model.
-Furthermore, for ours and traditional MoE, we incorporate an auxiliary load balancing loss with a weighting coefficient of $1 \times 10^{-5}$.
+Further training setting and evaluation benchmarks are provided in Appendix~\ref{appendix_0}.